eclipse/eclipsefuro/README.md

 ## フロー Furo

 Furo provides simply enterprise-flavoured, language-agnostic API development.
-It comes with multiple source of truths and generates border-crossing type and service definitions.
+It comes with multiple sources of truth and generates border-crossing type and service definitions.

 Furo contains helpful generators, converters, sanitizer for the Furo specs.